evanwills/cachewarm3/notes.md

 2.	new URLs:

-	1.	get headers for both HTTPS and HTTP versions of the URL
+	1.	get headers for both `HTTPS` and `HTTP` versions of the URL

 	2.	insert URL and cache expiry time into URLs table

-3	old URLs:
+3.	old URLs:

 	1	get headers to see if Page is still available